 Rosa – A tanky brawler with a super who makes her even more tanky.
 It can be hard to play as a close-range brawler, especially with so many others having slow, stun, or knock back mechanics.
 That being said, Rosa is tough to take down, and even tougher with the right setup.
 She's one of the better close-range fighters of the game.

 On game modes like Hot Zone, use her Grow Light gadget, which creates bushes around her.
-Her Plant Life Star power lets her increase her health by 324 HP/sec in bushes.
+Her Plant Life Star power lets her increase her health when in bushes.
 You may not get a lot of KOs and you'll likely be knocked out more, but you'll have a better chance of winning.

 Rosa's new Hypercharge and recent buffs make her one of the best close range options in the game.
 That being said, it's extremely hard for close range brawlers to be the best, considering that map rotation plays a big role in their success.
 In open maps with very little coverage, Rosa becomes a massive liability for those who don't play as her.
-In Season 24, it received a slight speed buff but sizable damage nerf.
+In close range maps/modes, she's an absolute menace.
 Overall, it all balances out and she's still extremely powerful.

 Sadly, we kept Rosa in the B tier due to a health nerf back in the Starr Toon Studio Patch.
 As a tanky brawler, losing your most important asset makes you harder to use.
-Additionally, it now takes a few more hits to charge her Super, which prevents her from spawning her OP shield.
-Therefore, she needs a bit more to pull her up.
+However, she did receive a slight charge to her Hypercharge charge rate, meaning she'll be at her best a bit faster now.

 Nita – She's not bad, but without her bear she's not the greatest.
 Her attack range is fairly short, though she does reload quickly.
 Her super is good, but when her bear is destroyed she's back to being an open target.
 She deals decent damage, and she can take some too, but there's nothing about her that makes her pop out.